How Did We Get Here? a.k.a. ”another fine mess you’ve got us into this time, Ollie!”

 - Fence-sitters still mired in traditional education, wanting to make the Big Jump but not knowing how or where to start?

-How can we build awareness and increase acceptance beyond the RU community?
-(COMMENT HERE http://wp.me/p4xnz1-8p “Acceptance” of what, and by whom?
+(f) How can we build awareness and increase acceptance beyond the RU community?
+“Acceptance” by whom, and of what?

 - The masses.
 Encourage more people to embrace alternative ed as practitioners, or at least as community supporters and advocates.

 - They don’t know what they are missing…a talent pool stocked with creative, passionate, purposeful, principles-centered lifelong learners.
 Just the intrinsic qualities the new workplace most needs.
 This is my wheelhouse, the private sector can be an incredible ally if there’s greater profit involved.

 - The establishment.
 We’re looking at a messed up political / education policy horizon with for-profit education and privatization.
 How can the RU community defend its rights and with what?
 Non-believers will want to see proof and the more airtight the case the better.